shanry/RNA-Undesign/README.md

 # RNA-Undesign
-Undesignability of RNA secondary structures
+Algorithms for Identifying the Undesignability of RNA secondary structures

 ## Introduction